jkowalleck/jkowalleck/README.md

 ## CycloneDX & System Transparency

-I contribute to the **CycloneDX specification and tooling ecosystem**, which enables transparency for modern software systems.
+I contribute to the **CycloneDX specification and tooling ecosystem**, enabling transparency for modern software systems.

-CycloneDX is no longer just about *Software Bills of Materials (SBOMs)* — it’s about **system transparency in general**:
+CycloneDX is no longer just about *Software Bills of Materials (SBOMs)* — it’s about **system transparency in general**, including:

 - software composition
 - services and dependencies
 - vulnerabilities and risk
 - operational and supply-chain insights

 Or, put differently: making complex systems slightly less opaque than a brick.